codebasebo/Number-guesser-game/README.md

 - You have a limited number of attempts based on the selected difficulty level.
 - Feedback will be provided if your guess is too high, too low, or correct.
 - Win by guessing the correct number within the allowed attempts.
+## Prerequisites
+- Node.js installed on your machine.
+- npm (Node Package Manager) installed.

+## How to Contribute
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ## Features
 - Random number generation between 1 and 100.
 - Graphical user interface for inputting guesses.